 There will be 7 columns on it, which will provide the following information:

 b.
 ETD – Expected Time of Departure

 c.
 TO/VIA – Your destination city (if it is a via flight then look for the 1st stop)

 d.
 AIRLINES – The airways with which you are flying

 e.
 FLIGHT – Your flight number

 f.
 STATUS – Check-in (open/ closed/ boarding/ delayed/departed)

 g.
 ROW – Specifies the counter row

 Keep track of the size of your hand luggage, it should not be huge.
-Large bags are not allowed.
-You can cross check the dimensions on the site Airline’s site.
+Large bags are not allowed in the cabin.
+You can cross check the dimensions on your Airlines’ site.